 `

 This example begins by importing the pipeline class from the Hugging Face library, which simplifies the creation of pre-trained NLP models for specific tasks.
-Two pipelines are instantiated: one for sentiment analysis and another for named entity recognition.
+Two pipelines are instantiated - one for sentiment analysis and another for named entity recognition.

 The sentiment_pipeline analyzes the sentiment of the provided text ("Hugging Face tools are innovative and used at Zinnia AI"), predicting whether it is positive, negative, or neutral, along with a confidence score.
 Simultaneously, the ner_pipeline detects entities within the text, such as proper nouns, organizations, or locations.
 For this input, the pipeline might identify "Hugging Face" and "Zinnia AI" as entities.